Skip to main content

 • Change modes and models when the editor supports ACP session configuration

-• Use slash commands when the editor supports them
+• Use slash commands, including available skills as slash commands, when the editor supports them

 Set up the Zed editor